Belize Country Commercial Guide

 As an English-speaking destination near the United States, Belize is popular for American tourists and retirees.
 Americans comprise an estimated 70 percent of all tourists.
 Supporting the tourism industry is a major subsector of interest to U.S. businesses and investors, which includes accommodations and lodging, restaurant and hotel equipment, tourist attractions, and travel marketing agencies.
 Nature-based tourism that promotes sand and sea, Mayan and Garifuna culture, leisure pursuits, and adventure tourism are some of the key attractions for tourists.
 Belize is also increasingly recognized for its second-home buyers’ market, along with other countries in Central America, including Panama and Costa Rica.
 The Government of Belize has several tax and visa policies to encourage foreign retirees to reside in Belize.

 Most of Belize’s tourism sector offers a boutique experience, often focusing on adventure and recreational or ecotourism activities.
-Opportunities for investment also exist in general merchandising; printing, marketing and promotional materials and supplies; “green” food packaging; construction equipment and supplies; and, most recently, in promoting health and safety measures.
+Opportunities for investment also exist in general merchandising; printing, marketing and promotional materials and supplies; “green” food packaging; construction equipment and supplies; and more recently, medical tourism.

 Opportunities